kimha1030/devChallenges/README.md

-# Repository for projects of challenge path FRONT-END DEVELOPER
+# Repository for projects of challenge path Front-end Developer

 ## Description: